omni-network/omni/docs/content/build-xdapp/quickstart.md

 sidebar_position: 1
 ---

-# Hello World
+# First XDapp

-This QuickStart guide will run through how to start an Omni XApp in 5 minutes.
+This QuickStart guide will run through how to start an Omni XDApp (cross-chain decentralized app) in 5 minutes.

 In this guide you will: